FraunhoferIOSB/camera_aravis2/README.md

     - Type: String
     - Default: ""
     - Optional.
 If no frame ID is specified, the name of the node will be used.
+- ```dynamic_parameters_yaml_url```: URL to yaml file specifying camera parameters that are to be made dynamically changeable.
+See '[How to dynamically change camera parameters](#how-to-dynamically-change-camera-parameters)' for more info.
+	- Type: String
+	- Default: ""
+    - Optional.
+If left empty no dynamic parameters, apart from the camera_aravis-specific parameters will be available
 - ```diagnostic_yaml_url```: URL to yaml file specifying the camera features which are to be monitored.
 See '[How to publish camera diagnostics / status](#how-to-publish-camera-diagnostics--status)' for more info.
 	- Type: String